 All validly incorporated trade unions must be recognised by employers.

 Under Article 82.3 of the Workers’ Statute, collective bargaining agreements (CBAs) that comply with the statutory requirements are binding on all employers and workers included within their scope and throughout the entire term that they are in effect.

-There are national and sector level CBAs as well as company level ones.
-These are automatically applicable to all employees within the company, whether or not they are union members.
-Local union representatives and the company can derogate from these within the local level CBA – provided that these derogations do not contravene mandatory laws.
+There are national and sector-level CBAs, as well as company-level ones.
+These are automatically applicable to all employees within the company, regardless of whether they are union members.
+Local union representatives and the company can derogate from these within the local-level CBA – provided that these derogations do not contravene mandatory laws.